kerneltravel/vintagefox/README.md

 # VintageFox

-Weblab is a Blog built with CodeIgniter.
+VintageFox is a Blog built with CodeIgniter.
 Check it out at [vintagefox-mimzy.rhcloud.com](//vintagefox-mimzy.rhcloud.com/).

 ## Table of contents